Did you notice the sachet of soap nuts enclosed when you unpacked your product? It’s a gift from Muezart to You!

 - Do not leave Eri silk or naturally dyed pieces soaking in water for an extended time

-- Do not tightly wring out the water from the fabric
+- Do not wring tightly, to remove the water from the fabric

 - Do not dry in direct sunlight